agaveplatform/await-maven-plugin/README.md

   - a tcp service on localhost:5432 (postgres)
   - a 200 OK http response from http://mywebservice:9090.
+  - a mysql client connection to jdbc:mysql://localhost:3306/mysql?username=root&password=password with successful response to query "select 1".

 The plugin will make 3 attempts on to reach each service, waiting 1000ms between each try.